Xiao Cheng Xi

 No dress code is confirmed in the venue record.
 Given the ¥¥ price point and the Bib Gourmand designation — which recognises good food at accessible prices, not fine-dining formality — relaxed, neat clothing is a reasonable baseline.
 The rooftop setting with its puppet show at night adds occasion without demanding formal dress.

 No dietary restriction policy is documented for Xiao Cheng Xi.
-The menu centres on Minnan cooking, which typically features pork, seafood, and taro-based preparations.
+The menu centres on Minnan cooking, which typically features pork, seafood, taro-based preparations.
 If you have strict dietary requirements, check the venue's official channels before booking — no phone number or website is confirmed in current records, so reaching out via a local booking platform is advisable.

 Yes.
 The à la carte Minnan format works well for solo diners — you can build a meal around two or three dishes at ¥¥ prices without committing to a set menu.
 The rooftop room and the evening puppet show give solo visits some atmosphere.
-The 4.7 Google rating across 20 reviews is a small sample, but consistently positive.

-It works for a low-key special occasion, particularly one tied to Xiamen itself: rooftop views toward Gulangyu, Fujian architectural detailing, and a puppet show in the evening make it more memorable than a standard dinner out.
+It works for a low-key special occasion, particularly one tied to Xiamen itself: rooftop views toward Gulangyu, Fujian architectural detailing, a puppet show in the evening make it more memorable than a standard dinner out.
 For a high-spend celebration, the ¥¥ price range means it reads as a thoughtful local pick rather than a splurge venue — pair it with drinks elsewhere if the occasion calls for it.

 For different cuts of Fujian dining in Xiamen, A Zhong Shi Fang and Bai Jia Chun Hao De Lai Jiang Mu Ya (Zhongxing Road) cover other parts of the Minnan repertoire at comparable price points.
-Chic 1699, Dai Tai, Fu Yu Da Tong Ya Rou Zhou, and Hao Shi Lai are further Xiamen options worth considering depending on cuisine focus and format.
+Chic 1699, Dai Tai, Fu Yu Da Tong Ya Rou Zhou, Hao Shi Lai are further Xiamen options worth considering depending on cuisine focus and format.
 Xiao Cheng Xi's back-to-back Bib Gourmand recognition gives it the clearest credential in this bracket.

-At ¥¥, yes — Michelin's Bib Gourmand specifically flags venues that deliver quality above their price tier, and Xiao Cheng Xi has held that designation two years running.
+At ¥¥, yes — Michelin's Bib Gourmand specifically flags venues that deliver quality above their price tier, Xiao Cheng Xi has held that designation two years running.
 The rooftop room overlooking Gulangyu and the Fujian architectural setting add value the price point doesn't normally buy.
 It's one of the stronger value arguments in Xiamen's mid-range dining.